 I have been involved in research projects investigating the experience of disabled students in higher education and the collection of data on disability in schools, with a particular focus in ways to access pupils' views.

-I am currently researching University Practice Settings, professionalisation of the early years workforce, professional development, the semiotics of buildings for children’s services; ICT and pedagogy (including robotics and computational thinking).
+I am currently researching University Partnerships, professionalisation of the early years workforce, professional development, the semiotics of buildings for children’s services; ICT and pedagogy (including robotics and computational thinking).

 Key publications are highlightedJournals